JeffreyGaydos/music-database-generator/Schema/SCHEMA_README.md

 ## **AlbumTracks**
 This table maps between the **Main** table and the **Album** table and has additional metadata related to the track and album.
 - `AlbumID`
+  - Foreign key to the `Album` table
 - `TrackID`
+  - Foreign key to the `Main` table
 - `TrackOrder`
+  - The position this track holds within the associated album

 ## **Genre**
 This table has metadata related to genres.